Ranagol/webpage-template/readme.md

 login status.
 Both for registering and for login there is a fairly complex validation process, with error displaying.
+The navbar displays always, if the user is logged in or not.
+If the user is logged in, then a 'Hi, ...' is displayed in navbar.

-## Logging
+## Error logging
 The app uses a singleton class for Logging.
 All exceptions in the app automatically do error logging.
-The navbar displays always, if the user is logged in or not.
-If the user is logged in, then a 'Hi, ...' is displayed in navbar.

 ## Exceptions